ardanlabs/gotraining/README.md

-## Go Training Classes
+## Go Training
 [Click Here To Review The Course Material](00-slides/readme.md)

-## Bootcamp Tour
+## Hardcore Go

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 Although it borrows ideas from existing languages, it has unusual properties that make effective Go programs different in character from programs written in its relatives.
 It balances the efficiency of a lower level systems language with the most important features of a high-level modern language.
 This creates a programming environment that allows you to be incredibly productive, performant and fully in control; in Go you can write less code and do so much more.

-The Ardan Labs Go Bootcamp is a 3 day class providing a comprehensive and idiomatic view of the Go programming language.
-The class covers topics ranging from language syntax, OOP, concurrency, channels, testing, debugging and more.
+Hardcore Go is a 3 day class providing an intensive, comprehensive and idiomatic view of the Go programming language.
+The class explains at both a specification and implementation level, topics ranging from language syntax, OOP, concurrency, channels, testing, debugging and more.
 Great for anyone interested in getting a jump start on learning Go or wanting to understand more about the language and internals.

 [Bootcamp Tour](http://www.ardanlabs.com/go-bootcamp-tour)

-## Training
+## Minimal Qualified Student

-Training is broken into hourly and daily classes.
-The length of the class will determine which material is covered and whether exercises are used and to what extent.

-_Note: This material has been designed to be taught in a classroom environment.
-The code is well commented but missing some of the contextual concepts and ideas that will be covered in class._
+The material has been designed to be taught in a classroom environment.
+The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.
+Students with the following minimal background will get the most out of the class.

-**Minimal Qualified Student:**

 * Programming
 	* Studied CS in school or has a minimum of two years of experience programming full time professionally.